Give your HR processes a boost today.Book Your Demo

-One great way to ensure your knowledge is easy to find is to use Back.
-Back is like a search engine for your employees to find answers to their questions.
-They can simply ask their questions directly from Slack or Microsoft Teams and Back will show the relevant articles from your knowledge base.
+One great way to ensure your knowledge is easy to find is to use Personio Conversations.
+Personio Conversations is like a search engine for your employees to find answers to their questions.
+They can simply ask their questions directly from Slack or Microsoft Teams and Personio will show the relevant articles from your knowledge base.

-Back allows users to create articles with rich targeting and file attachments, but it’s more than just a knowledge base system.
-It’s a one-stop shop to increase adoption of your internal wiki, plus it integrates with systems like Notion and Confluence.
+Personio Conversations allows users to collate articles with rich targeting and file attachments, but it’s far more than just a knowledge base system.
+It’s a one-stop shop to increase adoption of your internal wiki, plus it integrates with systems like Notion, Confluence and Microsoft Sharepoint.

-With Back, your employees can get instant answers in the places they’re already spending time – like Slack, Microsoft Teams, and Google Chat.
-You can also target articles based on employee information like location, department, etc. If there’s no article fully solving their issue, it’s also easy to get in touch with a real person directly through Back.
+You can also target articles based on employee information like location, department, etc. If there’s no article fully solving their issue, it’s also easy to get in touch with a real person directly through Personio Conversations.

-Back customers include Statista, Pleo, Netlify and many more fast-growing companies.
-To find out if Back is the right fit for you, book a personalized live demo.
+To find out if Personio Conversations is the right fit for you, click this link to book a personalised demo today.

 Get Exclusive Insights, Invites and More With Our Weekly HR Newsletter